-To ensure the complete safety of equipment, the following shall apply:
+To ensure the complete safety of people with regard to electricity, the following shall apply:

-- All electrical work performed on site, shall be performed by appropriately qualified person/s as registered in Damstra. - All electrical work conducted on a Holcim site, shall be preceded by the completion of the Holcim (Australia & New Zealand) electrical risk assessment. - All electrical workers shall follow the Holcim (Australia & New Zealand) electrical safe isolation procedures outlined in the Holcim (ANZ) Guideline Electrical Safety Attachment 3.11V HANZ Removal and Restoration of Power Procedures.
-Test before You Touch is mandatory. - All electrical equipment and conductors should be regarded as energised (live) until isolated and proven de-energised.
-Testing by appropriately qualified person/s must be performed before touch. - When working under or near overhead power lines, particularly with heavy machinery, it is essential to stay clear of the overhead power lines using "No Go Zone" principles. - There are increased risks to site personnel if the process of resetting and switching on/off electrical equipment is not carried out in a systematic and rigorous manner therefore Holcim (Australia & New Zealand) has a removal and restoration of power procedures that shall be followed. - Where an Arc Flash hazard has been identified Arc Flash Personnel Protective Equipment (PPE) is required to be used.
+- All electrical work performed on site, shall be performed by appropriately qualified and authorised person/s as registered in Damstra. - Electrical Work is prohibited from being carried out on energised electrical equipment on any Holcim Australia or New Zealand (HANZ) site.
+At Holcim Australia and New Zealand (HANZ) Electrical Testing on energised electrical equipment is prohibited unless: - It is necessary in the interests of health and safety that the electrical work is carried out while the equipment is energised (eg it may be necessary for life-saving equipment to remain energised and operating while electrical work is carried out on the equipment); or - It is necessary that the electrical equipment to be worked on is energised in order for the work to be carried out properly; or - It is necessary for the purposes of testing to ensure the equipment is de-energised as required; - There is no reasonable alternative means of carrying out the work.
+If electrical testing is to be carried out on energised electrical equipment, a hazardous work permit (HWP) is to be completed and the work authorised before commencement.
+Some regulators require an application to be made to them before commencement of this work. - All electrical work conducted on a Holcim site, shall be preceded by the completion of the Holcim (Australia & New Zealand) electrical risk assessment. - All electrical workers shall follow the Holcim (Australia & New Zealand) electrical safe isolation procedures outlined in the Holcim (ANZ) Guideline Electrical Safety Attachment 3.11V HANZ Removal and Restoration of Power Procedures.
+Test before You Touch is mandatory. - All electrical equipment and conductors should be regarded as energised (live) until isolated and proven deenergised.
+Testing by appropriately qualified person/s must be performed before touch. - When working under or near overhead power lines, particularly with heavy machinery, it is essential to stay clear of the overhead power lines using "No Go Zone" principles. - Where an Arc Flash hazard has been identified Arc Flash Personnel Protective Equipment (PPE) is required to be used. - All electrical work performed on site shall be recorded and certificates of compliance shall be supplied for applicable electrical work.